Get

 If your dog is extremely anxious, you may wonder if you can sedate your dog before traveling.
 The American Veterinary Medical Association (AVMA) advises against sedation for safety reasons, primarily due to possible respiratory or heart issues from altitude fluctuations.
 Airlines may require a signed statement that your dog has not been sedated.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 9. Receive a Clean Bill of Health

-If your dog has not been checked by your vet recently, it’s advisable to acquire a clean bill of health for your pet prior to departure.
+If your dog has not been checked by a vet recently, it’s advisable to acquire a clean bill of health for your pet prior to departure.
 Some dogs may not be healthy enough to travel, and they may have a health issue you were unaware of that could hinder their safety while in flight.
 In fact, most airlines require a health certificate 10 days prior to travel.

 Will My Dog Be Safe in the Cargo Area?